bennotkin/bennotkin.github.io/onion/2024-01-24-onion-invite.md

 ## Dear friend!

-You are cordially[^†] invited to a contemplative, rooting, and lachrymal celebration of the precious onion, next Saturday, February 3<sup>rd</sup>.
+You are cordially[^†] invited to a contemplative, rooting, and lachrymal evening – _nay! celebration_ – of the precious onion, next Saturday.
 Alliaceous provisions provided; appropriate additions accepted.
 If desired, bring your own beloved knife.

 ### Some details